akankshalamba1/stock-analysis/README.md

 - **Based on 2018 data**: As per the analysis of 2018 stock market of all the green energy stock corporations experenced a low returns on their shares.
 The returns of DQ and SPWR fall to negetive (-62.6%) and negetive (-44.6%).
 The only stock that had a boom in its growth as compared to 2017 data is RUN, with $502,757100 Total Daily Volume and 84.0% return in 2018 as compared to $267,681,300 Total Daily Volume and 5.5% return.

 ## Summary:
 Code refactoring is a technique used to rearrange or restructure the existing code as called Editing of the code.
 It is a most common practice used by Data professionals or developers.
 The process takes by executing factoring without changing the external behavior of the code or the output of the code.
-The reason one uses code refactoring is to improve the nonfunctional characters of the code.
+The reason one uses refactoring is to improve the nonfunctional characters of the code.
 It helps in removing the complecation of the code and enhancing the reliability of the code.
 Code refactoring also helps in eliminating vulnerabilities of the system and also removes bugs.
 It is a cycle of continuous enhancements of the code by using different methods to make it better and more time efficient.

 ### What are the advantages to disadvantages of refactoring code?

 #### Advantages of Refactoring